Curriculum & Course Catalog

 Math II

-This course focuses on extending students’ skills in working with mathematics analytically, graphically and numerically and asks students to apply their algebraic reasoning to complex problems.
-Math II does not isolate algebra and geometry as separate branches of study, but instead teaches them in a way that shows their interconnectedness.
+This course focuses on extending students’ skills in working with mathematics analytically, graphically, and numerically and asks students to apply their algebraic reasoning to complex problems.
+Math II Honors does not isolate algebra and geometry as separate branches of study, but instead teaches them in a way that shows their interconnectedness.
 Additionally, there is a conscious focus on integrating multiple STEM disciplines to showcase the deep relationships between topics and across fields.
 Embedding programming with Python into the mathematics content additionally enhances the algebra topics being studied and allows students to explore the topics more fully while gaining experience and confidence in coding.
 This along with using data to model real world events combine to make a comprehensive jumping off point for whatever path lies ahead.

 Math III